Health Information Technology for Economic and Clinical Health Act

 The former National Coordinator for Health Information Technology, Farzad Mostashari, has explained: "You need information to be able to do population health management.
 You can serve an individual quite well; you can deliver excellent customer service if you wait for someone to walk through the door and then you go and pull their chart.
 What you can't do with paper charts is ask the question, 'Who didn't walk in the door?'"

 Implementation and effects

-In the years since the law was passed, electronic health records in the United States have become more common, but it's unclear how much this was caused by the law.
-The meaningful use incentives in the law only applied to certain types of hospitals, however, and a 2017 study suggests that these hospitals did adopt electronic health records more aggressively.
+In the years since the law was passed, electronic health records in the United States have become more common, but it is unclear how much of this was caused by the law.
+The meaningful use incentives in the law only applied to certain types of hospitals.
+However, a 2017 study suggests that these hospitals did adopt electronic health records more aggressively.